vlexandrov/GamesWebApp-project/README.md

-# COMPSCI 235 Starter Repository for the Games WebApp Assignments
+# Foreword
+**This is a project done with my colleagues Jeff and Kuvi for a web dev paper.**
+Disclaimer: the instructors for the paper has allowed this project to be made publicly available on our Github profiles to showcase the skills developed through the paper.
+Lecture was recorded when this was stated.

+# Games Web App Project
-This is a starter repository for the games webapp assignments of CompSci 235 in Semester 2, 2023.
+This is a starter repository for the games web app assignments of CompSci 235 in Semester 2, 2023.

 ## Description